mlava/wordle/README.md

 You can trigger this extension from the Command Palette using 'Play Wordle'.

-This extension pulls the NYT word of the day and you can play Wordle right in your graph.
+The extension pulls the NYT Wordle word of the day and you can play right in your graph.

-Just like the official website, you will be warned if you enter two few letters or a word that doesn't exist.
-Correct letters will be coloured green and misplaced letters yellow.
+Just like the official website, you will be warned if you enter too few letters or a word that doesn't exist.
+Correctly placed letters will be coloured green and correct but misplaced letters are yellow.

 You get six tries or you fail.
 Good luck!